veracrypt/VeraCrypt/src/Readme.txt

 After making sure pkg-config is available, download and install OSXFuse from https://osxfuse.github.io/ (MacFUSE compatibility layer must selected)

+The script build_veracrypt_macosx.sh available under "src/Build" performs the full build of VeraCrypt including the creation of the installer pkg.
+It expects to find the wxWidgets 3.0.2 sources at the same level as where you put VeraCrypt sources (e.i. if "src" path is "/Users/joe/Projects/VeraCrypt/src" then wxWidgets should be at "/Users/joe/Projects/wxWidgets-wxWidgets-3.0.2")

+The build process uses Code Signing certificates whose ID is specified in src/Main/Main.make (lines 167 & 169).
+You'll have to modify these lines to put the ID of your Code Signing certificates or comment them if you don't have one.

+Because of incompatibility issues with OSXFUSE, the SDK 10.9 generates a VeraCrypt binary that has issues communicating with the OSXFUSE kernel extension.
+Thus, we recommend to use the SDK 10.8 or earlier for building VeraCrypt.

 III.
 FreeBSD and OpenSolaris